NikitaKennedy/PDF2MP3/README.md

 # PDF2MP3
-program to conver pdf files to mp3
+programm to converting pdf files to mp3